axtonao/aoxiang-acad/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi there.
-I'am Xiang(Axton) Ao (敖翔).
+I'am Xiang Ao (敖翔).
 My research interests are computer graphics and 3D computer vision.

 I am dedicated to exploring the creative potential of artificial intelligence and the generation of interactive worlds.
 My current research focuses on visual media generation.